 Instructor: William Renwick

-Description: This course will focus on the analysis of the genre of variation in the period 1700-present.
-The general objective of the course is to explore the formal properties of variation, to understand general principles of the form, and to refine our concepts of form in variation.
+Description: This course will focus on the analysis of the genre of fugue in the period 1650-1950.
+The general objective of the course is to explore the formal properties of fugue, to understand general principles of the form, and to refine our concepts of form in fugue.

-Objective: "Write an article that analyses the form of a set of variations in convincing fashion, directed to an audience of peers.
+Objective: "Write an article that analyses the form of a fugue in convincing fashion, directed to an audience of peers.
 Submit the article for review and see it through the publication process in the web-journal McMaster Music Analysis Colloquium.
 In order to complete this task, students will develop skills in tonal analysis, in formal analysis, in organizing ideas, logical presentation, and in creative presentation.

 Method: Students will be given an array of analytical tools, including especially formal ideas and models.
 Students should already be equipped with basic knowledge in harmony, counterpoint, melody, figured-bass, cadence, form, style, and motive.
 Application of high level analytical techniques such as Schenkerian and Grundgestalt analysis is encouraged.

-Format: In addition to seminar meetings, the course will include computer-based research and presentation.
+Format: In addition to seminar meetings, the course will include computer-based dialogue and presentation.
+Students will have full access to the computer facilities on the second floor of Togo Salmon Hall.
 Computer activities will include web-pages, scans, audio, and music notation.
 Cooperative work will be encouraged.
-Students will be expected to maintain frequent contact in order to keep up with reading and to take an active part in the discussion.
+Students will be expected to maintain frequent contact with e-mail or a network system in order to keep up with reading and to take an active part in the discussion.

 Grading will be based on a contract approach: